 Our core deposits, consisting of savings accounts, NOW accounts, money market accounts, and non-interest bearing demand accounts, are typically more stable and lower costing than other sources of funding.
 However, the flow of deposits into a particular type of account is significantly influenced by general economic conditions, changes in prevailing interest rates, and competition.
-We experienced an increase in our due to depositors' during 2023 of \$327.7 million, primarily due to growth in our certificate of deposits, partially offset by a decline in core deposits.
-During the year ended December 31, 2023, the cost of our interest-bearing due to depositors' accounts increased 231 basis points to 3.19% from 0.88% for the year ended December 31, 2022.
-The increase in the cost of deposits was primarily due to the Company's response to the Federal Reserve increasing rates.
-While we are unable to predict the direction of future interest rate changes, if interest rates rise during 2024, the result could be an increase in our cost of deposits, which could reduce our net interest margin.
-However, during 2023 the Company successfully initiated an action plan to reduce the liability sensitivity of the balance sheet by among other things increasing the use of interest rate hedges.
-Therefore, if rates were to rise in 2024, at the same level they rose in 2023, the impact to our net interest margin is expected to be less severe than we experienced in 2023.
-Similarly, if interest rates decline in 2024, we could see a decline in our cost of deposits, which could increase our net interest margin, although the benefit would be less than would have been experienced if we did not reduce the liability sensitivity of our balance sheet.
+We experienced an increase in our due to depositors' during 2024 of \$361.0 million, primarily due to growth in our certificates of deposit.
+During the year ended December 31, 2024, the cost of our interest-bearing due to depositors' accounts increased 64 basis points to 3.83% from 3.19% for the year ended December 31, 2023.
+The cost of interest-bearing liabilities continued to rise until mid-2024 as prior Federal Reverse rate increases continued to negatively impact our funding costs.
+Although, beginning in September 2024, the Federal Reserve commenced lowering rates, and by the end of 2024 had lowered the targeted Federal Funds rate by 100 basis points for the year to a range of 4.25% to 4.50% resulting in a decrease in our cost of funds in the latter part of 2024.
+We are unable to predict the direction or timing of future interest rate changes as there can be no assurances as to any future FOMC decisions on interest rates.
+If interest rates decline in 2025, we could see a decline in our cost of deposits, which could increase our net interest margin.
+Similarly, if interest rates rise during 2025, the result could be an increase in our cost of deposits, which would adversely impact our net interest margin.

-Included in deposits are certificates of deposit with balances of \$250,000 or more (excluding brokered deposits issued in \$1,000 amounts under a master certificate of deposit) was \$497.4 million and \$377.4 million at December 31, 2023 and 2022, respectively.
+Included in deposits are certificates of deposit with balances of \$250,000 or more (excluding brokered deposits issued in \$1,000 amounts under a master certificates of deposit) was \$514.4 million and \$497.4 million at December 31, 2024 and 2023, respectively.

 We utilize brokered deposits as an additional funding source, to assist in the management of our interest rate risk and as an underlying funding source for a portion of our interest rate swaps.
-At December 31, 2023 and 2022, we had \$1,102.0 million and \$856.3 million, respectively, classified as brokered deposits.
+At December 31, 2024 and 2023, we had \$1,319.0 million and \$1,102.0 million, respectively, classified as brokered deposits.
 We obtain brokered certificates of deposit as a wholesale funding source when the interest rate on these deposits are below other wholesale options, or to extend the maturities of our deposits.
 Brokered deposits generally have a higher beta than our retail deposits as the interest rates are typically more sensitive to changes in the Fed funds rates.
 A portion of our brokered certificates of deposit are hedged against rising interest rates using interest rate swaps.
-At December 31, 2023 and December 31, 2022, \$680.0 million and \$200.0 million, respectively, were hedged using interest rate swaps.
+At December 31, 2024 and December 31, 2023, \$875.8 million and \$680.0 million, respectively, were hedged using interest rate swaps.
 See Note 20 ("Derivative Financial Instruments") of the Notes to the Consolidated Financial Statements.
-Brokered deposits obtained by the Bank are generally fully FDIC insured.
-At December 31, 2023 and December 31, 2023, the Bank did not hold any uninsured brokered deposits.
+Brokered deposits obtained by the Bank are generally fully FDIC insured and cannot be early redeemed.
+At December 31, 2024 and December 31, 2023, the Bank did not hold any uninsured brokered deposits.